 The university expects its students to manifest a commitment to academic integrity through rigid observance of standards for academic honesty.
-The academic honesty standards include:
+The university can function properly only when its members adhere to clearly established goals and values.
+Accordingly, the academic standards are designed to ensure that the principles of academic honesty are upheld.